-- 2.9 The retail and hospitality sectors^f accounted for around 19 per cent of London's workforce jobs24 in June 2015.
+- 2.9 The retail and hospitality sectorsf accounted for around 19 per cent of London's workforce jobs in June 2015.
 They are among the most prolific users of casual, part-time and temporary contracts, with over 55 per cent of retail employees in Britain working part-time in 2015. - 2.10 Workers in these sectors are reported, by the unions which represent them, to be predominantly employed on contracts which guarantee only a minimum

-UK, not seasonally adjusted

-In employment on a zero hours contract (thousands)

-A-E Production including Agriculture 36 0.9

-F Construction 29 1.3

-G Wholesale and Retail 75 1.9

-I Accommodation and Food 172 11.2

-J-M Infomation, Finance, Professional 36 0.7

-N Admin and support services 61 4.1

-O Public admin -

-P Education 66 2.0

-Q Health and Social work 148 3.6

-R,S+H Transport, Arts, Other services 108 3.3

-Total 744 2.4

-number of hours (frequently around 20 hours per week).
-ONS data suggests they are among the lowest paid of all jobs in London's economy, with 53 per cent of retail and 68 per cent of hospitality workers paid less than the London Living Wage (see figure 5, page 23).25 And the hospitality sector is the most prolific user of zero-hours contracts (see figure 3).
+Figure 3: Hospitality tops the sector tables for zero-hours' contract use In employment on a Per cent of people zero hours contract in employment on a (thousands) zero hours contract 0.9 A-E Production including Agriculture 36 F Construction 29 1.3 G Wholesale and Retail 1.9 75 I Accommodation and Food 11.2 J-M Infomation, Finance, Professional 36 0.7 61 4.1 N Admin and support services O Public admin 2.0 P Education 66 O Health and Social work 148 3.6 3.3 R,S+H Transport, Arts, Other services 108 2.4 number of hours (frequently around 20 hours per week).
+ONS data suggests they are among the lowest paid of all jobs in London's economy, with 53 per cent of retail and 68 per cent of hospitality workers paid less than the London Living Wage (see figure 5, page 23).
+And the hospitality sector is the most prolific user of zero-hours contracts (see figure 3).
 Few jobs in these sectors are eligible for the 'quality' flexibility label.